What I Tell My Patients Who Want To Treat Their PCOS Naturally

-In addition, I recommend adding supplements such as chromium, cinnamon, gymnema, and berberine, an herb that a recent study suggests can be as effective as metformin in treating hyperinsulinemia.
-This should help clear up the issue while subsequently cleaning up your diet.
+In addition, I recommend adding supplements such as chromium, cinnamon, gymnema, and berberine, an herb that may be as effective as metformin in treating hyperinsulinemia, according to research in the journal Metabolism.
+This could help clear up the issue while subsequently cleaning up your diet.

 I would also consider adding the natural supplements N-acetylcysteine at 1200mg/day and L-arginine at 1600/mg a day, both in divided doses.
-A recent study found the supplements to be effective in restoring hormonal function.
+A study published in Journal of Endocrinological Investigation found the supplements to be effective in restoring hormonal function.

 But as with anything, there's no "one size fits all" treatment plan, and some individuals are harder to treat than others.
 So for those patients, I may add an androgen (male hormone) blocker such as spironolactone for those with high testosterone levels, especially at the beginning while the blood sugar is getting balanced.
 Again, you should always speak to your doctor before adding any of these options to your diet.